mircealungu/mircea/notes/thoughtstream.md

 **

 Sometimes you do the stupid thing, and it still turns out right.
-What if Google super-botched release of their super-woke conversational AI has shown the world how bad these things are actually, and will have indirectly hit also into their main competitor: microsoft and chatgpt.
+What if Google super-botched release of their hyper-woke conversational AI has shown the world how bad these things actually are, and will indirectly hit their main competitor: microsoft with chatgpt.

+**

+With microsoft betting it all on AI they might actually lose quite a bit when everybody realizes that it's still a solution looking for a problem.
+I see a few months to years of slow decline for microsoft.
+However, for the long term I would still bet on them: they are a fair company, in the sense that they make their business by selling software.
+As opposed to selling ads, which I think is less ethical a business.

 **